marvtech-cyber/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles display current directory contents, including hidden using long format.
 5-listfilesdigitonly lists files with user and group IDs displayed numerically and hidden files.
-6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory
+6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory